Ask for a Termite Inspection

 At any point that you start suspecting termite activity in and around your home, do not hesitate to reach out to us to schedule an appointment.
 Hire Masters Pest Control Sydney for termite control, termite prevention, and termite inspection.

 A termite inspection is a visual inspection of all the areas in your property susceptible to a termite infestation.
 We'll conduct a strategic and thorough inspection to check any termite activity.
 We'll inspect both the interior and exterior of your property.
 This includes ceilings, basements and crawlspace areas.
-We will also inspect your backyard or garden including trees, wooden fences and wooden sheds.
+We will also inspect your backyard or garden, including trees, wooden fences and wooden sheds.

 After a thorough building and pest inspection, we'll determine the right solution to your termite problem.
-Our services include installation of termite barrier, physical or chemical termite control.
+Our services include installation of termite barriers, physical or chemical termite control.
 Read this infographic we've prepared for you.

 It is not always possible to detect termites through visual inspection.
 Our pest control company uses thermal detection to aid the termite inspection process.
 The heat given off by termites can be detected easily with thermal imagery.
 Thermal detection enables our pest controllers to find signs of a termite infestation even at its early stages.

 Although there is no denying that using a regular inspection is the cheaper of the two options, it is not always as accurate as using thermal termite detection.
 A thermal detection also enables the pest controller to spot termite nests even in hard-to-reach areas.
-With thermal detection, there won’t be a need to open up wooden structures or cause any kind of damage in your home to locate the exact spot of the termite nest.
+With thermal detection, there won’t be a need to open up wooden structures or cause any damage in your home to locate the exact spot of the termite nest.

 A thorough pest control termite inspection procedure takes no more than an hour.
 A simple phone call to our service on (02) 8007 4666 will help you save thousands of dollars in the future when the real damage is apparent.
 (Related: How to get rid of termites)